rocky-linux/documentation/docs/books/lxd_server/09-snapshot_server.md

 ## Automating the snapshot process

 It is great that you can create snapshots when you need to, and sometimes you _do_ need to manually create a snapshot.
 You might even want to manually copy it over to lxd-snapshot.
-But for all the other times, paricularly for many containers running on your lxd-primary server, the **last** thing you want to do is spend an afternoon deleting snapshots on the snapshot server, creating new snapshots and sending them over to the snapshot server.
+But for all the other times, particularly for many containers running on your lxd-primary server, the **last** thing you want to do is spend an afternoon deleting snapshots on the snapshot server, creating new snapshots and sending them over to the snapshot server.
 For the bulk of your operations, you will want to automate the process.

 The first thing you need to do is schedule a process to automate snapshot creation on lxd-primary.
 You will do this for each container on the lxd-primary server.
 When completed, it will take care of this going forward.
 You do this with the following syntax.
 Note the similarities to a crontab entry for the timestamp: